paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 ### Try different models

 There are several different AI models today, created from different companies or groups, and each one has its own particularities.
+The article [Comparing AI models using different tasks @ Copilot docs] exemplifies where each model can be a better choice.

 Whenever you're not satisfied with an AI response or suggestion, it is a good idea to use a different model and try again.
 This can be easily done with GitHub Copilot Chat.